kdurf15/KDurf-Senior-Design-Project/README.md

 <img width="586" alt="falstad screenshot" src="https://github.com/kdurf15/KDurf-Senior-Design-Project/blob/72ebd165b6dff8e0f7a78f02cb3391a4ea31a5c4/falstad%20screenshot.png">
 </p>

 This was then implemented onto a PCB with silk screens to illustrate the specific wiring path, for ease of learning and understanding.
-A picture of the PCB design is shown below and can be found in under the "PCB Design" folder.
+A picture of the PCB design is shown below.
+Fusion 360 and Eagle schematic files can be found in the compressed folder, "Shutdown Circuit PCB Schematic Files," which is permalinked here (https://github.com/kdurf15/KDurf-Senior-Design-Project/blob/f66a77cbe09608431833e2ea92ca653daefc6d79/Shutdown%20Circuit%20PCB%20Schematic%20Files.zip).

 <p align="center">
   <img width="706" alt="PCB Layout Photo" src="https://github.com/kdurf15/KDurf-Senior-Design-Project/blob/5304f1a94ec4681c94315d3332f6c63b97bb314e/PCB%20Layout%20Photo.png">